 Are Sliders Right for You?

-- Cons: Require prerequisite strength, can only be used for a handful of movements
+Require a base level of stability and can only be used for a handful of exercises

 Slam Balls and Medicine Balls